DaewoongLime/PPDS_assignment2/docs/ETHICS.md

 ## Purpose

-This scraper is designed for educational and research purposes to collect publicly available airdrop information from Cointelegraph's crypto bonus section.
+This scraper is designed for **educational and research purposes** to collect publicly available airdrop information from Cointelegraph's crypto bonus section.

+---

 ## Compliance with Cointelegraph Policies

 ### Robots.txt Compliance

-- ✅ **Allowed Access**: The scraper targets `/crypto-bonus/` which is not explicitly disallowed in robots.txt
+- ✅ Allowed Access: Targets `/crypto-bonus/`, not disallowed in robots.txt.
-- ✅ **Avoided Paths**: We do not access any disallowed paths including:
+- ✅ Avoided Paths: Does not access disallowed areas such as:
   - `/api/` endpoints
   - Search queries (`/search?query=*`)
   - Private areas (`/profile`, `/contacts`)